magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-enable-remote-configuration.md

 This guide overviews all sub-dashboards of Gateway Dashboard for remote configuration.

 For purpose of this guide, we will use following things:
-1. Locally installed instance of ThingsBoard platform (How to install you can [read here](/docs/user-guide/install/installation-options/)).
+1. Locally installed instance of IoT Hub platform (How to install you can [read here](/docs/user-guide/install/installation-options/)).
-2. ThingsBoard IoT Gateway (How to install you can [read here](/docs/iot-gateway/installation/)).
+2. IoT Hub IoT Gateway (How to install you can [read here](/docs/iot-gateway/installation/)).

 Resources (OPTIONAL):
 1. [Gateway Dashboard](/docs/iot-gateway/resources/thingsboard-gateways-dashboard.json){:target="_blank" download="thingsboard-gateways-dashboard.json"}